Frequently Asked Questions

 - Self-governing models where agencies provide a range of child welfare services pursuant to self governance agreements and/or treaties;

-- Non-delegated agencies with voluntary mandates to provide services to Aboriginal people.
+- Non-delegated agencies with voluntary mandates to provide services to Indigenous people.

 The federal government typically pays for child welfare services on reserves, while the provinces pay for child welfare service delivery in places that are not on reserves.
-Child welfare services provided to Aboriginal children will include the Aboriginal community as an important element in the lives of children.
+Child welfare services provided to Indigenous children will include the Indigenous community as an important element in the lives of children.
 For example, they will often consult with Elders, band members, and extended family members when making decisions about the best interests of the child.
-Many child welfare issues in Aboriginal communities are hampered by poverty, community isolation, lack of social services infrastructure and higher living costs.
+Many child welfare issues in Indigenous communities are hampered by poverty, community isolation, lack of social services infrastructure and higher living costs.

-Further information on child welfare for Aboriginal children and youth can be found in a number of information sheets produced by the Canadian Child Welfare Research Portal.
+Further information on child welfare for Indigenous children and youth can be found in a number of information sheets produced by the Canadian Child Welfare Research Portal.
 Please click here to view.